Djursing/fixfinder/README.md

 ## Getting Started

-To get fixfinder up and running on your machine, follow these steps:
+To get hotspot up and running on your machine, follow these steps:

 ### Prerequisites
 Make sure you have `git` and `sed` installed on your system, as they are essential for the script to function correctly.